 In today’s world, it is more important than ever that children know how to keep themselves safe.
-We make e-safety a high priority within our school community.
-However, now children are being forced to stay at home more, it is incredibly important that parents take the time to talk to their children and set rules within their homes.
+We make online safety a high priority within our school community.
+It is incredibly important that parents take the time to talk to their children and set rules within their homes.
 We strongly suggest that you put a filter in place at home to prevent your children accessing adult sites, and that you monitor your child’s computer access.

 Top Tips for keeping your children safe online

 1. Use the parental safety feature offered by your internet provider.
 Here you can set time limits, restrict access to sites and specify age limits.

 2. Ensure that mobile devices have the safety settings activated